 Beats and Breath – The intersections of culture, politics and the everyday experience.
 The beats and breath of life.

-Archivist, storyteller, reporter, filmmaker and editor, Jackson Allers has focused the majority of his work on the subcultures of his surroundings.
-He has documented the plight of farm workers in rural North Carolina with Pulitzer Prize-winning author Robert Coles (Duke University 1990-1994); advocated for the legal rights of the Roma population in Kosovo as the media adviser to the former Ombudsman, Marek Antoni Nowicki; created digital-audio archives for a book on ancient Bedouin stories in Lebanon’s Bekaa Valley, and spent the better part of 25 years writing about and documenting independent arts and culture movements – namely hip-hop and its musical predecessors.
+Filmmaker, music journalist, radio broadcaster, archivist, and storyteller, Jackson Allers has focused the majority of his work on the subcultures of his surroundings.
+He has documented the plight of farm workers in rural North Carolina with Pulitzer Prize-winning author Robert Coles; advocated for the legal rights of the Roma population in Kosovo as the media adviser to the former international Ombudsman, Marek Antoni Nowicki; created digital-audio archives for a book on ancient Bedouin stories in Lebanon’s Bekaa Valley, and spent the better part of 25-years writing about and documenting independent arts and culture movements.

 IN THE NEWS